 Malcom Gladwell, author of ‘Outliers’ says that you need at least 10,000 hours of practice to achieve mastery in a field.
 What better way to become an expert than sharing lessons from your own experience?

 Don’t be afraid of sharing mistakes you have made either.
-Sharing your mistakes and lessons you have learned will help prevent other people from making the same mistakes.
+Sharing things like sales mistakes or customer service lessons you have learned will help prevent other people from making the same mistakes.
 And this builds trust!

 This kind of content can be published on your company blog and then shared on social media, or you can use LinkedIn's own publishing platform to share your expertise (an example from my own experience shown below):